astravant/digitalgarden/_notes/daily-notes.md

 Asheville, North Carolina

 # April 23, 2019

-## Creativity
+### Creativity

-Take ideas from one place and apply them to another.
+- Take ideas from one place and apply them to another.
 Even if it's totally different context.
 Study things that may seem totally unrelated to what you're currently doing.

-> It's easier to be a critic than a creator.

-Creativity isn't about creating something totally new.
+- Creativity isn't about creating something totally new.
 It's about refashioning something that already exists.
 So - to be more creative read a lot of things in different contexts.

+> ==It's easier to be a critic than a creator.==

 What valuable market is no one going after?

 # April 15, 2019

-#### We're simply the by-product of millions of years of evolution and adaption.
+=We're simply the by-product of millions of years of evolution and adaption.
 A few millennia ago, we didn't have the level of self-awareness and consciousness that we have today.
 The same stresses about life, work, finances, health, relationships.
 Life, as we know it today, has grown so complex.
 We're worried about our careers, how we're going to make money, if you're going to go out to lunch today, that guy that just cut you off on the highway, checking Snapchat or Instagram - these things didn't exist.
 We're so overwhelmed.
 We're just conditioned and accustomed to it.
 It's business as usual.
-What if we returned to the simplicity.
+What if we returned to the simplicity?
 The planet functions on cycles, as do societies.
-What will it take, to get that simplicity back?
+What will it take, to get that simplicity back?==

 # April 12, 2019

 - It's always going to feel like there is more to do.

 > Your dream dies tomorrow.

 - The planet has existed for 13.8 billion years.
 We have the opportunity to change what life has been like forever.
 The greatest change since the beginning of mankind.
 Creating something that has not existed in billions of years.
 - Focus on something bigger.
 Focus on changing the universe forever.
 All of humanity as we know it.
-- Make a better Google.
-Everything is searchable.
-Education content.
-Email.
-Articles.
-Everything on one platform.
-Social media.

 # April 5, 2019

-## Scaling Ideas
+### Scaling Ideas

-- Everything around us was once an idea in someone's head, but they're not the one who carry it out once the idea gets going.
+- Everything around us was once an idea in someone's head, but they're not the one who carries it out once the idea gets going.
-- An idea, once implemented, takes on a life of its own.
+- ==An idea, once implemented, takes on a life of its own.==
 - This is why it is so important to share your ideas with the world.
 Because of what happens once they are out in the world.

 # March 9, 2019

-- Always work hard on something that is uncomfortably exciting.
+- ==Always work hard on something that is uncomfortably exciting.==

 # March 1, 2019

 > If you feel lost, remember it gets better with time.

 - We often are compelled to help those in a phase of their life that we personally went through and grew the most.
 - Understand this, and learn what motivates individuals and what their ultimate purpose is - where they receive fulfillment.

 # February 27, 2019

-## The Digital Society Accelerator
+### The Digital Society Accelerator
 - Help people launch businesses and document the process

-## Thought
+### Thought

 - Lots of funding and talent flowing to e-learning/courses
-- Is there a possibility big companies (Netflix, Amazon) are making people lazier, to the point where they are not so interested in learning?
+- Q: Is there a possibility big companies (Netflix, Amazon) are making people lazier, to the point where they are not so interested in learning?
-- There still exists a necessity to learn, acquire skills, etc to apply to careers.
+- There still exists a necessity to learn, acquire skills, etc. to apply to careers.

 # February 20, 2019

-## Idea
+### Idea
 - "Content autopilot" - a software that creates your email list or social media content and sends it out to your subscribers and followers automatically.
 - People do not pay you because you have likes and followers, they pay because you serve them and provide value.
-- What if social media didn't exist?
+- Q: What if social media didn't exist?

 # February 19, 2019